On Campus Employment

 New F-1 students

-Students who have been issued an Initial Attendance Form I-20 and who intend to enroll for the next regular academic semester at SJSU may start their on-campus employment up to 30 days prior to the program start date listed on their I-20.
+Students who have been issued an Initial Attendance Form I-20 and who intend to enroll for the next regular academic semester at SJSU may start their on-campus employment up to 30 days before the program start date listed on their I-20.
 However, please check with the hiring department and human resources, as they have their own policies.

-Students who have been issued a Form I-20 to begin a new degree level at SJSU or SEVIS transfer students who intend to enroll for the next regular academic semester at SJSU may continue on-campus employment in between programs.
+Students who have been issued a Form I-20 to begin a new degree level at SJSU or SEVIS transfer students who intend to enroll for the next regular academic semester at SJSU may continue on-campus employment between programs.

 Change of Status to F-1 students

-Students whose change of status application has been approved by USCIS and who intend to enroll for the next regular academic semester at SJSU may work on campus from the F-1 validation date or no more than 30 days prior to the program start date on form I-20.
+Students whose change of status application has been approved by USCIS and who intend to enroll for the next regular academic semester at SJSU may work on campus from the F-1 validation date or no more than 30 days before the program start date on form I-20.